 This next parable started with a man asking Jesus a question.
-The man who asks Jesus a question is very smart and was maybe trying to trick Jesus and see if he was a good teacher or not.
-This is what he asked, "Teacher, what should I do so I can go to Heaven and live forever?"
+The man who asks Jesus a question was very smart.
+Maybe he was trying to trick Jesus and see if he was a good teacher or not.
+This is what he asked: "Teacher, what should I do so I can go to Heaven and live forever?"

 The road was rocky and there were small hills all around.
 The man was just humming to himself and enjoying the nice day when suddenly a group of men jumped out from behind a hill.
 They took all his belongings and tore off most of his clothes.
 They didn't want him to follow them so they beat him up very badly, and left him lying and bleeding on the side of the road.

-About an hour or so later another man called a Levite was walking down the road.
-Levites were people that assisted priests with their work.
+About an hour or so later, another man, called a Levite, was walking down the road.
+Levites were people who assisted priests with their work.
 He would probably help the man.
 But you know what he did?
 He slowed down and walked a little closer to the man, but then kept walking without helping him at all.

-You might be thinking that maybe the man lying by the side of the road looked like he was resting or something, that's why the priest and the Levite didn't stop to help.
+You might be thinking that maybe the man lying by the side of the road looked like he was resting or something and that is why the priest and the Levite didn't stop to help.
 The trouble is, it was easy to tell he was badly hurt.
 The man was bleeding, had most of his clothes ripped off him, and he was bruised and hardly breathing.

-Just a few minutes later another man came walking.
+Just a few minutes later, another man came walking.
 He was a Samaritan.
 One thing you should know about Samaritans is that Jews didn't like them.
 Jews usually didn't treat Samaritans very well, so they never got along.
 The man who was dying on the road was a Jew.
 So what do you think the Samaritan did?
-You'd think he would walk by and maybe even laugh at the man.
+You would think he would walk by and maybe even laugh at the man.